Maanasa64/My_Website/README.md

 # Hello!

-I'm Maanasa Prasad, a Math and Computer Science student at UC San Diego with a strong passion for software engineering and automation.
-I love building tools that streamline workflows and solve real-world problems, whether it's through developing efficient scripts, creating automated systems, or designing user-friendly applications.
-My projects often focus on reducing manual effort and increasing productivity through thoughtful engineering solutions.
+I'm Maanasa Prasad, a Math and Computer Science student at UC San Diego with a passion for software engineering.
+I enjoy taking on challenging projects that push me to grow and develop new skills.
+My experience spans from building automation tools to creating user-friendly applications, all with the goal of solving real-world problems and streamlining workflows.

-Explore my [website](https://maanasa64.github.io/My_Website/) to see how I've used technology to automate processes and improve efficiency!
+I specialize in designing efficient scripts and automated systems that reduce manual effort and boost productivity.
+Whether it's improving processes or building tools from scratch, I’m dedicated to crafting thoughtful engineering solutions that make an impact.

+Check out my [website](https://maanasa64.github.io/My_Website/) to explore more about me!